nathan-tino/docs/docs/core/porting/index.md

 5. Create new projects for .NET Core and copy over source files, or attempt to convert your existing project file with a tool.

-   .NET Core uses a simplified (and different) [project file format](../tools/csproj.md) than .NET Framework.
+   .NET Core uses a different, more simple [project file format](../tools/csproj.md) than .NET Framework.
 You'll need to convert your project files into this format to continue.

 6. Port your test code.